Skip to content

 Are you scratching your head over the part about identifying the impact categories that are most relevant to your organization?

+Impact categories are the aspects of your business that you will be looking at to determine the negative effects of disruptions of varying lengths.
 There is no universal list of impact categories that works in all industries.
 Rather, every organization chooses a few such categories based on its unique situation.

 5 Tips to Help You Identify Your BIA Impact Categories

 Divide the categories you look at between quantitative (dollar) impacts and qualitative (non-dollar) impacts.
-This provides for a rounded view of the damage that would be caused by disruptions of various lengths.
+This balance provides for a rounded view of the damage that would be caused by disruptions of various lengths.

-Tip No. 2:
+Tip 2: Limit Your Categories

 Limit your total number of categories to six: three quantitative and three qualitative.
 Having more than six total categories tends to make the BIA interview go on too long and confuse the participants.

-Tip No. 3:
+Tip 3: Be Consistent

 Make sure the categories are consistent across the departments of the company.
-This allows you to measure apples to apples when gauging the impacts of potential disruptions.
+This consistency allows you to measure apples to apples when gauging the impacts of potential disruptions.

-Choose categories that respect the core mission of the business.
-Your impact categories should be in line with your mission, strategy, and operations.
 There are some categories that almost all organizations conducting a BIA will utilize such as: Loss of Revenue, Increased Operating Expenses, and Damage to Brand, Image, and Reputation.
 However, many categories will be derived from what is uniquely important to each organization or field.

 Share your list with key colleagues.
 Once you choose the impact categories you think are best, circulate your list to such departments and individuals as Enterprise Risk Management, the CFO, and the COO for their review.
-Ideally, you want everyone to align on the impact categories that are the most relevant for your organization and which best reflect its mission and strategy.

 1. Having too many BIA impact categories.